Looking for natural repellents for mice?

 Are essential oils safe?

-Although essential oils are all-natural they can be dangerous if used or handled wrong.
+Although essential oils are all-natural and plant-based they can be dangerous if used or handled wrong.
 Many of the essential oils can be hazards to pets, children, old or sick adults.
 Please take necessary precautions when using oils, follow the handling and usage instruction found on each bottle of essential oil.

 Do mothballs repel rats?
 We have not found mothballs to be an effective deterrent for mice and rats.
 If you want to repel rats we recommend you use an essential oil like balsam fir oil, lemon citrus, or peppermint.
+Extracts for plants such as these can be used to deal with your rodent problem.

 How do you feed birds without attracting rats?
 The easiest way to feed birds without attracting rats is to clean up seeds and hulls that drop on the ground as birds feed.
 Some other ways to make bird feeding unattractive to rats is to install a feed tray or choose not to waste bird food.
 Give these methods a try and you should see a reduction in interest from rats.